lauras14159/lauras14159/README.md

 # 💫 About Me:
 Hey!
 I’m a React Frontend Developer exploring the MERN stack one small project at a time.<br>
-I also love working with Blender and dabbling in Figma.
+I’m also into Blender and Figma — catch me there if I’m not coding!☺

 # 💻 Tech Stack:
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)